Factbox: Questions hang over North Korea succession amid reports on Kim health

 Kim Kyong Hui was once a powerful figure in the leadership circle when her brother Kim Jong Il ruled the country.
 She had not been seen since her husband, Jang Song Thaek, once regarded as the second most powerful man in the country, was executed in 2013 by Kim Jong Un.
 She has long been ill but briefly appeared early this year at a gala performance alongside her nephew.

-Kim Jong Un’s estranged half-brother Kim Jong Nam, who was murdered by North Korean agents in 2017, is believed to have three children with Ri Sol Ju, the youngest born in 2017, according to the South’s National Intelligence Service.
+Kim Jong Un is believed to have three children with Ri Sol Ju, the youngest born in 2017, according to the South’s National Intelligence Service.

 The oldest is a 10-year-old son, meaning any of the three would need the assistance of their relatives or political guardians if they were to become a fourth-generation hereditary leader.